 Traveling the country in search of interesting container gardens has led me to discover a handful of container gardening trends that are pretty consistent from coast-to-coast.
 These are the trends that are inspiring today’s container gardeners and stimulating fresh ideas.
 They’re introducing a whole new generation of gardeners to the joys of growing in containers with style.
 When it’s time to plant your containers, take these container gardening trends and add your own creative twist.

 Six cool container gardening trends for your garden

 1. The use of creative containers.
 Trendy gardeners aren’t planting in big, glazed ceramic pots anymore.
 They’re converting filing cabinets into planter boxes, growing veggies in a pasta strainer, using stock tanks as raised beds, and turning all kinds of household items into garden containers.

 2. Growing edibles in containers.
 If you don’t have time to maintain an in-ground vegetable garden, but you still want to grow your fair share of fresh veggies, of all the container gardening trends here, this one is the one for you.
 Everything from blueberries and tomatoes, to lettuce and kiwi vines can be grown in containers.
 And, if you’re afraid you’ll have to sacrifice beauty for food, you’re wrong.
-Containers of funky edible plants are beautiful, especially if you use these tips to mix food crops with ornamentals in your containers.
+Containers of funky edible plants are beautiful.

 3. Container gardening for wildlife habitat.
 Container gardeners everywhere are now growing for someone other than themselves.
 They’re planting containers full of hummingbird plants, pollinator plants, and plants to lure in pest-eating beneficial insects.
 I’ve seen container gardens designed for seed-eating birds and others that support butterfly larvae.
 Being the bug-nerd that I am, this is the most exciting of all the popular container gardening trends happening today.